New York City Personal Injury Attorney Mitchell Proner

 - Lecturer and faculty member of the New York State Trial Lawyers Institute

-Mitchell Proner is admitted to practice law in the states of New York and Connecticut.
+Mitchell Proner is admitted to practice law in the states of Connecticut, New York, Pennsylvania, Missouri and Michigan.
 He is fluent in both Spanish and Italian.

 A Member of the Motorcycle Community